appium/io.appium.settings/README.md

 Running the command again stops sending the previously specified location and starts sending updates for the new mock location.

+Additionally the service allows to provide the following optional parameters to the mocked
+location:

+- `speed`: the speed, in meters/second over ground.
+A float value greater than zero is acceptable.
+- `bearing`: the bearing, in degrees.
+Bearing is the horizontal direction of travel of this device, and is not related to the device orientation.
+The input will be wrapped into the range (0.0, 360.0]

 Stop sending new mocklocations and clean up everything (remove the mock location providers) by executing:
 ```shell
 $ adb shell am stopservice io.appium.settings/.LocationService